notaryproject/notation/docs/distribution/README.md

 ### Signature Persistence - Signing Multi-arch Manifests

-Takin the above scenario further, a signature can be associated with an individual manifest, or a signature can be applied to an index.
+Taking the above scenario further, a signature can be associated with an individual manifest, or a signature can be applied to an index.
 The index could be a multi-arch index (windows & linux), or the index might represent a [CNAB][cnab].

 In the below case, the `net-monitor` software is available as windows (`net-monitor:v1-win`) and linux (`net-monitor:v1-lin`) images, as well as a multi-arch index (`net-monitor:v1`)
 The platform specific images, and the multi-arch index are all signed by **wabbit-networks** and **acme-rockets**.